 The Social Network

 One of the sweetest and inspiring movies ever made is this 2006 released Pursuit of happiness.
+This movie is directed by Gabriele Muccino.
 Watching Will Smith portray the role of Chris Gardner, a guy who is cheated, humiliated and rejected only to become one of the best traders ever.
 The relationship with his son and his never give up attitude will for sure compel you to get up and chase your dreams.
 This movie lets you know that without pain there is no gain and difficulties only lead to a better future.
 Being patient and committed is the key.

 Nominated for a plethora of awards, the movie was so mesmerizing that the mayor of Chattanooga, a place in Tennessee, organized a screening of the film for the city’s homeless.